 In a camp for internally displaced persons (IDPs), only a 10-minute drive from the center of town, are hundreds of people forced into lives of obscurity.
 Women who once reaped bountiful harvests now trade sex for a meal to bring home to their families.
 Children who otherwise would have been able to attend school now wander idly with their bellies swollen from malnourishment or so emaciated that their skeletons show through their skin.
 In a state so blessed to be called Nigeria’s breadbasket, there are more than 1 million IDPs struggling to survive each day.

 These are the same people who were living lives of peace and comfort just years prior.
-Lives taken from them in an instant when Fulani militants stormed their communities, killed their family members, and burned down their homes all in the name of their god.
+Lives were taken from them in an instant when Fulani militants stormed their communities, killed their family members, and burned down their homes, all in the name of their god.